Skip to content

 4. Open the PDF in Preview.

-Apple documents Preview’s PDF and image export controls , but SVG is not a normal Preview input format.
-The Safari step is what makes this workaround possible.
+Apple documents Preview export controls , but SVG is not a normal Preview input.
+The Safari step makes the workaround possible.

-Limitation: printing can introduce a page-sized canvas, margins, or an opaque background.
-Do not use this route for app icons, transparent logos, or production assets with exact pixel requirements.
+Limitation: Printing can introduce a page-sized canvas, margins, or an opaque background.
+Skip this for app icons and transparent logos.

 brew install librsvg